webboty/Dexter-Wiki/Command-oplet-instruction.md

 <a name="X">x</a>|"exit"|EXIT_CMD||
 <a name="z">**z**</a>|"sleep"|SLEEP_CMD|Queued.
 Pause the robot for the specified uSeconds|

-1. The 'M' and 'T' oplets are not used in DDE because DDE does it's own [kinematics](Kinematics).
+1. The 'M' and 'T' oplets are not used in DDE because DDE does its own [kinematics](Kinematics).